Qafoo/review/README.rst

 want to adapt the database connection settings first, though -- see `Configuration`_ for details.

-.. warning:: This Software is not intended for public exposure.
-Making an
-    installation open to the public would be a serious security issue.
+**Warning:** This Software is not intended for public exposure.
+Making an installation open to the public would be a serious security issue.
 The "Calculator" analyzer allows to ``eval()`` request variables.

 Lighttpd Example
 ----------------